codenart/codenart.github.io/_posts/2-css/2017-08-24-css-16-css-animations.md

 date: 2017-08-24 06:15:00
 ---

-Just start with a simple example, I'll introduce the property and explain everything after you see the actual code.
+Just start with a simple example; I'll introduce the property and explain everything after you see the actual code.
 The example below will implement a simple animation.
 We'll have a box move from the left to the right and its background color also smoothly change from `red` to `blue`.